airavata-courses/DCoders/deployment_scripts/README.md

   : Jobs -
     - Jobs are resposible for creating the required tasks (defined in job definition) to run the pipeline
+    - Jobs have stages(plan) and tasks
+    - Stage or plan: it can be defined to be dependent on previous stage and run only if it is successful
+    - Task: Useful when we want to run some scripts to achieve somehting before the job can be run
     ```yaml
     jobs:
     - name: "build-publish"